sidmishraw/topper/README.md

 ## Changelog

+### [v0.3.2]

+* Fixed the issue [problem about last-modified when press cmd+s #3](https://github.com/sidmishraw/topper/issues/3).
+Now, topper's watcher listens to the `TextDocumentWillSaveEvent` and updates the last-modified field before the document saves.

 ### [v0.3.1]

 * Fixed the issue of Topper capturing templates of "last-modified".
 Now, there are strict patterns in place.

 ### [v0.3.0]